hackthos-project-list/Volunteer---Webapp/README.md

 ### Finish building the MVP
 Update of user stories based on user research Refinement of overall architecture

-### Partnerships & Communities
-Identify possible partners and communities that would be willing to trial the solution, or want to help us with further development

-See how we can partner with private and public sector networks, cities and community organisers

-As soon as the MVP is completed we will target these partners and ask for cooperation within their channels. https://www.euvsvirus.org/partners/

 ### Pilot
 Build strategic partnerships with solidarity networks, cities and community organisers